Ready to Go (Republica song): Critical reception

 Scottish Aberdeen Evening Express stated that "this classic bit of punk-fuelled dance could well do the business."
 Daina Darzin from Cash Box felt the song "has monster radio hit written all over it."
 She added, "An intense, percolating, anthemic dance/rock thing that begs to boom out of the radios of convertibles nationwide, "Ready To Go" has been the Modern Rock #1 most added two weeks in a row, with consecutive double digit adds, including 99X in Atlanta, The Edge in Dallas, WBCN in Boston and Q101 in Chicago."
 The Daily Vault's Alfredo Narvaez declared it as "one of the best examples of pop mixing with techno.
 The song throws in acoustic guitars, electric guitars and every other noise you can think of and it sounds great."
 Tracey Pepper from Entertainment Weekly noted that it "erupts with a blast of fuzzed-out power chords, driving dance rhythms, and a rallying sing-along chorus."

-Elysa Gardner from Los Angeles Times complimented its "yummy hooks and breathless dance beats", that are "as irresistible as singer Saffron’s Debbie Harry-meets-Siouxsie Sioux moxie.
+Elysa Gardner from Los Angeles Times complimented its "yummy hooks and breathless dance beats", that are "as irresistible as singer Saffron's Debbie Harry-meets-Siouxsie Sioux moxie.
 Pure, exhilarating fun."

+Mark Roland from Melody Maker wrote, "Rabble-rousing techno/guitar pop from a yob-gobbed young lady known as Saffron and the keyboard player from Flowered Up.
+So that's where he got to.
+It's a crack, I'm back/Yeah, I'm standing on the rooftops having it, Saffron whelps in the climatic chorus. [...]
+Slick and bright-eyed pop for the livelier daytime radio listener."
 Pan-European magazine Music & Media found that here, "techno meets rock guitar with strident vocals from singer Saffron, all adding up to a fresh, gritty pop sound which Europe simply can't afford to miss."
 A reviewer from Music Week gave the song four out of five, adding that "this techno pop rock outfit, bursting with potential, lay down a mean, radio friendly single."
 Dave Fawbert from ShortList called it a "bloody good tune".
 Ben Knowles from Smash Hits said in his review of Republica, that the song is a "good taster from their cocktail of shouty pop, mad bouncy dance and fun guitars."
 David Sinclair from The Times viewed it as a "rock/dance hybrid featuring the imposing vocals of Saffron".